Sam-Opdahl/Zombie-Shooter/README.md

 # Zombie-Shooter
 2D top-down zombie shooting game

+This is a game create using C# and the XNA Framework.

-This is currently a placeholder, the zombie game will be added next time i log on to my Windows partition!
+This is currently a placeholder, the game will be added soon!